 Thus, when I perceive my own holiness, I have blessed the entire world.
 The holiness I see in myself, when I see it, is something shared by everyone.
 As my own innocence arises in my mind, the holiness of the entire world shines forth simultaneously.

 Innocence, or holiness, is a central theme of the Course.
-“Everyone has a special part to play in the Atonement, but the message given to each one is always the same: God’s Son is guiltless” (T-14.V.2:1).
+“Each one has a special part to play in the Atonement, but the message given to each to share is always the same: God’s Son is guiltless” (T-14.VII.1:1).
 “But the content of the [universal] course never changes [whatever its form].
-Its central theme is always, ‘God’s Son is guiltless, and in his innocence is his salvation'” (M-1.3:4-5).
+Its central theme is always ‘God’s Son is guiltless, and in his innocence is his salvation'” (M-1.3:4-5).
 It is a message of radical innocence, total innocence, universal innocence, with no one and nothing left out.
 No one is condemned.
 No one is judged guilty.
 No one is damned.

-“Recognizing my holiness is recognizing my salvation.
-It is also recognizing the salvation of the world” (4:2-3).
+“To recognize my holiness is to recognize my salvation.
+It is also to recognize the salvation of the world” (4:2-3).
 As a Son of God, I am holy, and thus I am blessed.
 But if I am a Son of God, so are you, so is everyone, because I am a Son of God not by any merit of my own, not by any achievement that distinguishes me from anyone else, but simply due to the fact that God created me holy.
 As I recognize this fact about myself I must include everyone God created, or I am excluded with everyone.